skanaar/nomnoml/README.md

 ### Custom classifier styles

 A directive that starts with "." define a classifier style.
+The style is written as a space separated list of modifiers and key/value pairs.

-    #.box: fill=#88ff88
+    #.box: fill=#8f8 dashed
-    #.blob: fill=pink visual=ellipse italic bold dashed
+    #.blob: visual=ellipse
     [<box> GreenBox]
     [<blob> HideousBlob]

-Available visuals are
+Available key/value pairs are

+    fill=(any css color)

+    align=center
+    align=left

+    direction=right
+    direction=down

     visual=actor
     visual=class